 You are probably wondering what the proper way to measure a handrail for your stairs in a residential home is?
 Do not be discouraged, luckily this is not rocket science, so you will be fine.
 As a metal contractor and handrail expert I have measured and made thousands of handrails myself so you are absolutely in good hands.
 Here I will show you step by step how to measure a handrail.

-If you prefer watching a video on how to do it.
-Copy this link to my YouTube video on how to measure a handrail.
+If you prefer watching a video on how to do it, we've added one below.

 Video -